 Edward Vaizey (Parliamentary Under Secretary of State (Culture, Communications and Creative Industries), Business, Innovation and Skills; Wantage, Conservative)

-video games.
+classification of video games.
 When that process is complete, it will for the first time be a legal requirement for all video games suitable for those aged 12 or over to be classified.
-It will be an offence to supply a video game in breach of its classification.
-In
+It will be an offence to supply a video game in breach of its

 To ask the Secretary of State for Culture, Olympics, Media and Sport how many representations his Department has received from the Pan European Game Information Service in relation to newly-published video games.

 The Pan European Games Information system is the mechanism by which video games are rated.
 The bodies that implement the scheme are independent of Government and have not made any representations about newly-published video games

 Vince Cable, the business secretary, has said Google and other internet companies must be more proactive about policing content.

 He has become the first cabinet minister to intervene over the supposed shocking availability of illegal child abuse images online, urging Google to take more action to police explicit material.
 He spouted:

 I think probably where there is some scope for taking action is getting the companies that host these sites, Google and the rest of it, to be more proactive in policing what is there.

 A senior Google spokesman angrily denied it does not take appropriate action to remove illegal and extreme material from its search results.
 He explained that Google is regularly sent lists of illegal abuse sites and search terms from the